thevaibhavpathak/bento_folio/src/content/project/bhashaxr.md

 ![logo](../../../public/project_images/Basha.xr/persona.png)

 > "Every traveler has a tale.
-With BashaXR, it's less lost-in-translation, more lost in the experience."
+With BhashaXR, it's less lost-in-translation, more lost in the experience."

 ## 📌 User Flow and Experience Design

 1. **Choose Your Adventure**: Pick from daily scenarios—be it a taxi ride or haggling at a market.

 2. **Dive into VR**: Strap on your VR gear and step into a simulated Indian bazaar!

 3. **Speak and Score**: Grab an uncolored apple, say "सेब" (seb) correctly, and watch it color up as you score points!

 ## Technical Implementation

 - **VR Platform**: Developed using Unity with SteamVR integration.

 - **Speech Recognition**: Implemented using Google's Speech-to-Text API with custom language models for Indian languages.

 - **AI Conversation Engine**: Powered by GPT-4 for dynamic, contextual responses.

 ## 🎨 Visual Design